-In 1961 he oversaw the construction of the Italy-61 pavilion at the World Exhibition in Turin.
+• In 1961 he curated the construction of the Italy-61 pavilion at the World Exhibition in Turin.

-In the last years of his life, Carboni is almost not engaged in design, devoting himself to sculpture and paintings, showing them in several art galleries and the Venice Biennale in 1972 (where he exhibited Totem 36, steel stele, six meters high).
+In the last years of his life, Carboni was almost no longer engaged in design, devoting himself to sculpture and paintings, showing them in several art galleries and the Venice Biennale in 1972 (where he exhibited Totem 36, a steel stella six meters high).